fabric8io/fabric8/fabric/fabric-partition/readme.md

     { "name" : "cool-feature" }

-The ProfileParitionListener will render the file as follows:
+The ProfilePartitionListener will render the file as follows:

     feature.cool-feature=cool-feature